Equivalence between duality and gradient flow solutions for one-dimensional aggregation equations

+In the following, we will assume that the potential $W$ is Lipschitz in order to avoid possible linear growth at infinity of the velocity field~: \begin{itemize} \item[{\bf (A4)}] There exists a nonnegative constant $C_0$ such that $|W'(x)|\leq C_0$ for all $x\in \RR^*$. \end{itemize}

 The one-dimensional framework also allows to simplify several proofs in Theorem \ref{GradFlow}.
-Indeed any probability measure $\mu$ on the real line $\RR$ can be described in term of its cumulative distribution function $F(x)=\mu((-\infty,x))$ which is a right-continuous and nondecreasing function with $F(-\infty)=0$ and $F(+\infty)=1$.
-Then we can define the generalized inverse of $F$ by $F^{-1}(z)=\inf\{x\in \RR / F(x)>z\}$, it is a right-continuous and nondecreasing function as well, defined on $[0,1]$.
-If $\mu$ and $\nu$ belongs to $\calP_2(\RR)$, with generalized inverses $F^{-1}$ and $G^{-1}$, we have this explicit expression of the Wasserstein distance (see \cite{Villani2})
+Indeed any probability measure $\mu$ on the real line $\RR$ can be described in term of its cumulative distribution function $M(x)=\mu((-\infty,x))$ which is a right-continuous and nondecreasing function with $M(-\infty)=0$ and $M(+\infty)=1$.
+Then we can define the generalized inverse $F_\mu$ of $M$ (or monotone rearrangement of $\mu$) by $F_\mu(z)=M^{-1}(z):=\inf\{x\in \RR / M(x)>z\}$, it is a right-continuous and nondecreasing function as well, defined on $[0,1]$.
+We have for every nonnegative Borel map $\xi$,